jsduenass/yourTeamWebsite/content/posts/library/quotebook/index.md

 > you can filter all your team members into broad categories based on skillfulness, determination, focus, kindness+integrity

+> it’s easy to start a company for the wrong reasons—usually so that you can say you’re starting a company—and this makes it easy to cloud your judgment.
+> __---Sam Altman__

 {{< youtube ii1jcLg-eIQ >}}